skjolber/logback-logstash-syntax-highlighting-decorators/README.md

   * Special field handling
     * Level: warn and error

-The primary use-case for this tool is coloring console output during testing.
+The primary use-case for this tool is coloring console output during local development.
 For productions setups, rather configure a encoder without a `Decorator` and apply proper visualization tools like [Kibana].

 Use [conditional processing] to differentiate between different environments.